Health screenings for men ages 18 to 39

 Information

 Even if you feel fine, you should still see your provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
-High blood sugar and high cholesterol level also may not have any symptoms in the early stages.
+High blood sugar and high cholesterol levels also may not have any symptoms in the early stages.
 Simple blood tests can check for these conditions.

 BLOOD PRESSURE SCREENING